scsanchez/scsanchez/README.md

 :computer: I'm currently working as a Software Developer at [Ecoitec](https://es.linkedin.com/company/ecoitec)

-🌱 I am passionate about learning and here you will see all my way.
+🌱 Also I'm passionate about learning and here you will see all my way.

-🦉 I'm learning also philosophy!
+🦉 And I'm learning philosophy!